bostonrb/project-night/views/index.markdown

 [rsvp]:http://guestlistapp.com/events/107526

-**We welcome newcomers to our growing community!**  Project Nights now feature a **Beginners' Corner**, where volunteers will help novice Ruby programmers with computer setup for Mac, Windows, or Linux, as well as offer basic advice and instruction.
+**We welcome newcomers to our growing community!**  At Project Night, we will have a **Beginners' Corner** staffed with volunteers ready to help novice Ruby or Ruby on Rails programmers get off to a running start.
 To get the most out of your time, you may want to try to get through [our installation guide](/install) in advance of the meeting.

 Remember to bring your laptop and power cord.
 Headphones are also helpful if you plan to watch tutorials, especially for computer setup.